-All applicants to degree or certificate programs or to "No Intended Degree," whether full-time or part-time, submit a City University of Seattle Application Form along with a non-refundable application fee.
+All applicants seeking a degree, certificate, or "No Intended Degree" coursework, whether full-time or part-time, submit a

+City University of Seattle Application Form along with a nonrefundable application fee.
 The form will be accepted only if accompanied by the fee.
 The fee covers the evaluation of incoming transcripts and/or standard administrative processing.